rasterio/rasterio/docs/topics/virtual-warping.rst

     # Destination CRS is Web Mercator
     dst_crs = CRS.from_epsg(3857)

-    # These coordiantes are in Web Mercator
+    # These coordinates are in Web Mercator
     dst_bounds = -8744355, 2768114, -8559167, 2908677

     # Output image dimensions